Coster Diamonds: Famous diamond polishers

 In 1852, Mr J.A.
 Feder and Mr L.B.
 Voorzanger, both diamond polishers at Royal Coster Diamonds, went to London to re-cut the famous Koh-i Noor.
 Mr J.A.
 Fedder died in 1864.
 Louis Benjamin Voorzanger won the silver medal for his achievements at the World Exhibition in Paris in 1855.
 He also polished the “famous diamond Star of the South”.
 He died in 1886.
 The family of the deceased diamond polisher still owns the silver plates with the inscription of this price for the diamond polishers, who polished the Koh-i Noor.

 In 1959, Ben Meier polished the many diamonds which were set in a white gold watch, which was presented to Queen Juliana by the Dutch people.
 Between 1991 and 1994 Pauline Willemse, a diamond polisher at Royal Coster Diamonds, polished the smallest diamond in the world.
 This is a brilliant cut stone with 57 facets, weighing 0.0000743 carat.
 0.16–0.17 mm in diameter and with a height of 0.11 mm.
 This event was published in the Guinness Book of Records.
 This and other famous diamonds are on display at Royal Coster Diamonds and can be seen during a diamond tour through the polishing factory.

+Royal 201

+In 2007, Donny Griffioen and Bobby Low developed the Royal 201 at Royal Coster Diamonds: a diamond cut with no fewer than 201 facets, more than three times the 57 facets of a classic brilliant.
+The refined cutting pattern, with micro-facets along the outer edge, creates an interplay of light and sparkle.
+Cutting these facets demands exceptional precision and craftsmanship, and only a handful of master cutters within the company have mastered the technique.
+To show the diamond to its full advantage, Royal Coster Diamonds designed the Signature C, a distinctive setting in which the diamond appears to float.